travelbank/Knit/README.md

 Components initializations are triggered by the initialization of the views.
 Once a view is created, then first , all models it requires will be created, then it's presenter.
 The presenter and views are tied together(1to1).
 However, each presenter may require multiple models.
 Initialization is done by keeping a track of usage of each component(Reference count).
 Every time a view that depends ona  model is initialized.
 The refernce counts for those models will be incremented.
 If it goes up to 1 from 0. it will be initialized and `onCreate()` will be called.
 If the view is destroyed and model no longer is needed, the reference count will be decremented.
 If it gets to 0 , it will be destroyed and `onDestroy()` will be called.

 Knit will automatically determine your dependencies by going scanning your presenter class for `ModelEvent` and marking the models that generate the values that are required by your presenter as a dependency.
 So when the view is created, these models will also be initialized for you.
-However, if your presenter simply inputs data and does not listen for any, then you'll have to add these data fields to your `Presenter` annotation such as ```java @Presenter(value = {MyActivity.class}, needs={TestModel.DATA})``` .
+However, if your presenter simply inputs data and does not listen for any, then you'll have to add these data fields to your `Presenter` annotation such as ``` @Presenter(value = {MyActivity.class}, needs={TestModel.DATA})``` .
 This will allow Knit to know that ```TestModel``` is indeed a dependency for `MyActivity` .

 To utilize "Umbrella" models.
-You'll have to do something similar and add these data fields to your model's `Collects` tag such as ```java @Collects(value = "umbrella" , needs = {"data1","data2"})```.
+You'll have to do something similar and add these data fields to your model's `Collects` tag such as ``` @Collects(value = "umbrella" , needs = {"data1","data2"})```.
 This way Knit will find models that generates these data fields and mark them as a dependency for your "Umbrella" model.

 Singleton models will be initialized lazily.
 Meaning they won't be booted until a view that depends on them is created.Once booted, they'll never be cleared so be careful with these.